Memorial Book Fair

 Reading

-On the occasion of the publication of the book The life of my neighbor of Geneviève Brisac (Grasset, 2017).
+On the occasion of the publication of the book The life of my neighbor from Geneviève Brisac (Grasset, 2017).

-Eugénie, known as Jenny or even Nini, was born in 1925, in Paris.
+Eugénie, known as Jenny or Nini, was born in 1925 in Paris.
 Her parents, Rivka and Nissim, came from Poland to the country of the Enlightenment.
-They are sent back there to die in 1942.
-Jenny was able to escape the Vel d'Hiv roundup.
-Geneviève Brisac just moved.
-She meets her neighbor, Jenny, in front of the elevator on Staircase D. It is the beginning both of a friendship and of this 'true novel' in the form of a journey through the century, which is also a conversation between two women who love books, children, theater, utopia and a portrait-testimony in two voices of Jenny Plocki.
+They were sent back there to die in 1942.
+Jenny was able to escape the the Vel d'Hiv roundup.
+Geneviève Brisac has just moved.
+She meets her neighbor, Jenny, in front of the elevator of staircase D. It is the beginning both of a friendship and of this "true novel" in the form of a journey through the century, which is also a conversation between two women who love books, children, theater, utopia, and a portrait-testimony in two voices by Jenny Plocki.

 Reading by the author.